SmartThingsCommunity/webrtc-tutorial/step_2/STEP_2.md

 }
 ```

-## Add the device profile to your `.env` file:
+## Add your device profile to your `.env` file:

 ```
 DEVICE_PROFILE=a86c7dbb-4cc3-47b8-894b-d0715490d82a
 ```

-Create an exported variable in `utils.js` with the device profile ID.
+Create an exported variable in your working directory `src/lib/utils.js` file with the device profile ID.
 Replace the text
 `DEVICE_PROFILE_ID_HERE` with the device profile ID from the previous step.

 ```js